The Academy of Finland’s research councils will be reorganised. The idea is to have three research councils instead of four. Why is that?

 The number of research councils does not determine the level of funding allocated annually by the Academy Board to each research council.
 In September 2018, the Board will decide the operating and financial plan for 2020–2023, which will outline the funding appropriations of the research councils.
 On 6 November, it will decide the research councils’ funding budgets for 2019.

 When will the change affect applicants and Academy calls?

-If Parliament adopts the new Act on the Academy of Finland and if the government decree establishes the three-council model as of 2019, the Academy must be ready to implement the changes in time for the September 2018 call.
-In practice, this would mean that those applying for funding in September 2018 could address their applications to the Research Council for Biosciences, Health and the Environment, the Research Council for Culture and Society, or the Research Council for Natural Sciences and Engineering.
-The call text will be published in early July.
+The three research councils will start operations as of 2019.
+Those applying for funding in September 2018 will address their applications to the Research Council for Biosciences, Health and the Environment, the Research Council for Culture and Society, or the Research Council for Natural Sciences and Engineering.
+The September 2018 call text was published in early July.

 How will I know which research council is the right one for my application?